Taming the Unicorn

 To show Israel what they were like in their infidelity to Him, God told one of His prophets to marry a harlot.
 This is not the normal thing that God wants His children to do, just as Isaiah is the only person in the Bible whom God told to walk around naked in public, and Abraham is the only one whom He told to offer up his child as a sacrifice.
 Some things are only one prophetic acts.

 Gomer was probably not openly practicing prostitution when Hosea married her.
 He had to bargain with her father Diblaim to obtain her hand in marriage.
 It could be that she had given up her virginity, but had so far escaped pregnancy.
 Or it could be that Gomer was still a virgin when she married, but had a harlot's heart and had to be closely guarded by her father because she was a notorious flirt.
-Then again, it could be that she was pregnant when Hosea married her, and she would not have married him except that nobody else would, and she needed to take any husband she could get in her predicament, even one who prosed on about righteousness and impending doom on Israel for its wickedness.
+If she had surrendered her virginity already, she needed to take any husband she could, even one who prosed on about righteousness and impending doom on Israel for its wickedness.